 We all need to learn how to slow down, relax and be calm, our dogs included.
-However, being calm is not necessarily an innate behavior your dog will know, which is why you should teach your dog to be calm.
+However, being calm is not necessarily an innate behaviour your dog will know, which is why you should teach your dog to be calm.

 Puppies are naturally exuberant, playful, and full of energy.
 However, an over-stimulated puppy can be destructive, naughty, and exhausting.
 Just like babies and toddlers, it’s essential to allow your puppy plenty of time to rest and decompress.
-Unfortunately, it’s not just puppies; older dogs who don’t know how to relax or decompress can have many behavioral issues simply because they are constantly over-stimulated.
+Unfortunately, it’s not just puppies; older dogs who don’t know how to relax or decompress can have many behavioural issues simply because they are constantly over-stimulated.

 After any exercise, training, or playtime is an excellent time to teach your dog that it is positive and rewarding to be calm and rest once they have got rid of that excess energy.
 A chance for you and your dog to spend some time chilling out together.